-viBe Theater Experience (viBe) provides girls (ages 13-19) and young women (ages 18-24) in New York City with free, high quality artistic, leadership and academic opportunities. viBe works to empower underserved teenage girls to write and perform original theater, video and music about the real-life issues they face daily.
-Our programs offer participants the opportunity to write, produce and perform their own plays, poetry, and music. viBe's performing arts and training programs provide the platform for participants to amplify their voices and "speak truth to power" by creating an artistic response to the world around them.
+viBe Theater Experience (viBe) provides girls (ages 13-19) and young women (ages 18-24) in New York City with free, high quality artistic, leadership and academic opportunities. viBe works to empower underserved teenage girls to write and perform original theater, video and music about the real-life issues they face daily. viBe's performing arts and training programs provide the platform for participants to amplify their voices and "speak truth to power", by creating an artistic response to the world around them

-viBe began in 2002 when eight girls wrote and performed a play about issues important to them: misogynoir, domestic violence, homophobia, social & economic justice, police brutality, mourning and loss, violence, teenage pregnancy, and more.
-Fifteenth years later, viBe delivers a unique pedagogy grounded in devised theater, centered in racial and gender justice frameworks and dedicated to placing girls at the helm of the decision-making process.
-Since 2003, more than 70 viBe productions have brought free theater, music videos and albums and live musical performances, to diverse audience members, changing their perceptions about the world young women of color inhabit, the kind of impact their art can provoke, and what can be achieved through collaborative, process-based methods.
+viBe began in 2002 with a group of eight girls wrote and performed a play about the issues important to them: misogynoir, domestic violence, homophobia, social and economic justice, police brutality, mourning and loss, violence, teenage pregnancy, and more.
+Almost 15 years later, viBe is now experienced at delivering a unique pedagogy that is grounded in devised theater, centered in racial and gender justice frameworks and dedicated to placing girls at the helm of the decision-making process.
+In the last fiscal year, viBe directly served 325 girls and young women; in addition viBe impacted 600 NYC public school students and 1,500 audience members through invited workshops and performances.